 The consent process upholds the ethical principles of autonomy and freedom of choice by allowing patients to make well-informed decisions.
-Consent from the patient must be obtained before initiating an intimate examination and ensuring consent is obtained for each component of the examination.
-Consent requires that the patient fully understands and voluntarily agrees to the examination.
-Consent should encompass situations in which a reasonable person would anticipate giving consent including the presence of students/trainees during the examination. ^{1,4}
+Consent from the patient must be obtained before initiating an intimate examination and ensuring consent is obtained for each component of the examination.1 Consent requires that the patient fully understands and voluntarily agrees to the examination.
+Consent should encompass situations in which a reasonable person would anticipate giving consent including the presence of students/trainees during the examination.^{1,4}

-The sonographer may supply written material, diagrams, or further explanation to ensure that the patient has sufficient understanding to provide consent.^{1,4} An example of a patient information sheet for a transvaginal examination is provided in Appendix II.
-An example of a consent for transvaginal examination is provided in Appendix III.
+The sonographer may supply written material, diagrams, or further explanation to ensure that the patient has sufficient understanding to provide consent.^{1,4} An example of a patient information sheet for a transvaginal examination is provided in Appendix I. An example of a consent for transvaginal examination is provided in Appendix I. An example of a consent for transvaginal examination is provided in Appendix I.